microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewinstancedecisionitem.md

 ---
 title: "accessReviewInstanceDecisionItem resource type"
-description: "Represents a decision on a user's access on an accessReviewInstance.  "
+description: "Represents a decision on a user's access on an accessReviewInstance."
 author: "isabelleatmsft"
 ms.localizationpriority: medium
 ms.prod: "governance"